-Pierre-Antoine Chardel is Full Professor of Social Sciences and Ethics, heads the interdisciplinary research team ETHOS (Ethics, Technologies, Humans, Organizations, Society) at Institute Mines-Telecom Business School (IMT) and Researcher at the Interdisciplinary Institute of Contemporary Anthropology (IIAC) of National Center for Scientific Research and School for Advanced Studies in the Social Sciences (CNRS/ EHESS).
+Pierre-Antoine Chardel is Full Professor of Social Sciences and Ethics, heads the interdisciplinary research team ETHOS (Ethics, Technologies, Humans, Organizations, Society) at Institute Mines-Telecom Business School (IMT-BS) and Researcher at the Interdisciplinary Institute of Contemporary Anthropology (IIAC) of National Center for Scientific Research and School for Advanced Studies in the Social Sciences (CNRS/ EHESS).

 He received a master’s degree in Philosophy from the University of Paris (University of Paris Ouest Nanterre La Défense) in 1995, a master’s degree in History and Civilizations in 1996 and a PhD in philosophy and social sciences in 2000 from School for Advanced Studies in the Social Sciences (EHESS – Paris, France) and Laval University (Faculty of philosophy – Québec, Canada) and his “Habilitation à Diriger des Recherches” (HDR) in Social Sciences at Paris Descartes University (Faculty of Social and Human Sciences – Sorbonne) in 2012.